Reuven Carlyle

-Reuven Michael Carlyle (born August 10, 1965) is an entrepreneur and American politician who served as a Democratic member of the Washington legislature representing the Washington's 36th legislative district in the state house between 2009 and 2016 and in the state senate between 2016 and 2023.
-The district spans the Seattle neighborhoods of South Lake Union, Belltown, Queen Anne, Magnolia, Greenwood, Ballard, Crown Hill, Blue Ridge.
-It is home of the Space Needle in the Seattle Center, the Bill & Melinda Gates Foundation and PATH as well as global companies including Amazon, Expedia and more.
+Reuven Michael Carlyle (born August 10, 1965) is a founder of Earth Finance, a global climate strategy and investment firm.
+He is also an American politician who served as a Democratic member of the Washington legislature representing the Washington's 36th legislative district in the state house between 2009 and 2016 and in the state senate between 2016 and 2023.

+Carlyle founded Earth Finance following his service in the state Senate.
+He is a frequent guest commentator on Seattle's NBC-affiliate KING5 and NPR-affiliate KUOW Week in Review.

-Professionally, Carlyle is a technology entrepreneur and sustainability and climate consultant.
-He has served in business development, public policy, sales, marketing, corporate development, board of director and/or strategic consulting roles with a number of early- and mid-stage technology companies including McCaw Cellular Communications (Acquired by AT&T Wireless Services), Xypoint Corp.
+Prior to Earth Finance, he has served in business development, public policy, sales, marketing, corporate development, board of director and/or strategic consulting roles with a number of early- and mid-stage technology companies including McCaw Cellular Communications (Acquired by AT&T Wireless Services), Xypoint Corp.
 (Acquired by TCS, Inc.), Twisted Pair Solutions (Acquired by Motorola) and others.

-He continues to provide sustainability, business development and strategic consulting services to leading companies and organizations.
+Under Carlyle's leadership and partnership with Gov. Jay Inslee, Washington state has been recognized as one of the only states in the nation with binding, enforceable commitments to net zero and a public policy framework to reach the targets.